hoganman/nlp_classification_and_vector_spaces/README.md

 I declare that these slides are for educational use only and I cite DeepLearning.AI as as the source.

+## Course Outline

-## Week 1 - Logistic Regression and Sentiment Prediction (Happy/Sad)
+ * Week 1 - Logistic Regression and Sentiment Prediction (Happy/Sad)
+ * Week 2 - Sentiment Analysis with Naïve Bayes
+ *